Skip to main content

 Scope and Contents

 The Cold Spring Harbor Laboratory Archives houses the personal papers of Clarence Gordon Campbell.
-The collection ranges from 1921 to 1938.
+The collection ranges from 1923 to 1938.
 The Collection is entirely comprised of Clarence G. Campbell’s Personal Papers and all of his papers are contained under one record group.
-This collection contains correspondence, manuscripts, clippings, reprints, published journals, lecture notes, and speeches/addresses.
-His career as eugenicist, scientist and writer are well documented in this collection.
+This collection contains correspondence, manuscripts, clippings, reprints, published journals, and speeches/addresses.
+His career as eugenicist, scientist, and writer is well documented in this collection.

 Dates